hindu-comm/mail_stream_advaita-l/2016/10/Ramana_Maharshi_-_Ad/60__shrImallalitAlAlitaH.md

 > Shruti or not shruti?
 >

-​Search google, it will help.
+Search google, it will help.

-Moreover, if you don't present the supporting logic for both categories, no one is going to take the doubt seriously.​
+Moreover, if you don't present the supporting logic for both categories, no one is going to take the doubt seriously.